 Do You Struggle to See Things at a Distance?

 If you’re having difficulty seeing objects at a distance, you may be myopic (nearsighted).
 Myopia is the most common cause of impaired vision in children and young adults.
 Consider a pair of glasses with high-index lenses, which are thinner and lighter than other lenses, along with anti-reflective coating.

 Do You Have Blurred Vision at Night?

 Are objects or signs more blurry at night?
 Do you experience halos or glare around lights while driving at night?
 These may be symptoms of a vision issue, such as myopia — though they can also be attributed to more serious ocular conditions, such as cataracts and glaucoma.
-To know the cause, get your eyes properly evaluated by Dr. Dempsey.
+To know the cause, get your eyes properly evaluated by Dr. Paradis.